datacenter/aci-monitoring-stack/docs/deployment.md

 # Stack Deployment

+The main Deployment workflow will consist in two steps:

+- Configuration preparation for Stack components:
+  - ACI-exporter
+  - Prometheus and alertmanager
+  - Grafana
+  - Syslog-ng
+  - Promtail
+- Deployment using HELM

 ## Pre Requisites
 - Familiarity with Kubernetes: This installation guide is intended to assist with the setup of the ACI Monitoring stack and assumes prior familiarity with Kubernetes; it is not designed to provide instruction on Kubernetes itself.
 - A Kubernetes Cluster: Currently the stack has been tested on `Upstream Kubernetes 1.30.x` `Minikube` and `k3s`